rainavyas/UniversalTransformerTwitter/README.md

 # UniversalTransformerTwitter
-Twitter Emotion Classifier using a Universal Transformer
+Twitter Emotion Classifier using a Universal Transformer.
+In this implementation of the Universal Transformer the encoder of a Transformer is used, but all the layers are forced to have identical weights.
+This allows for a variable number of layers in the encoder architecture.

 # Objective